Ayms/node-Tor/README.md

 Peers are ORDBs and ORDBs are peers but the two functions should not be mixed, even if it can be confusing since the same code and port are used for both functions.

-The peers can leave the network without telling the others (the peer closes his browser for example), so peers are testing the peers they know with a PING every 15mn (question: how many peers in average in bittorrent routing tables?).
+The peers can leave the network without telling the others (the peer closes his browser for example), so peers are testing the peers they know with a PING every 15mn.
 They associate to each peer its live time and sort the bucket from the older to the newer, if the bucket is full no new peer can be added.

 If a peer disconnects from A, A will establish a new circuit (CREATE_FAST) with a peer randomely chosen taking the first one of the selected bucket and extend to another one randomely chosen too.